 So, how does Google work?
 You're definitely not the first to ask this question, and you won't be the last.
 Our explanation of how Google works will be separated into two distinct phases: 1) Google's web crawling, extraction and indexing process, and 2) Google's query processor process.
-The web crawling, extraction and indexing process, as illustrated in Figure 2, shows Google's automated web crawler, or a computer program (aka spider or Googlebot), browsing, extracting, and indexing (organizing) content from the World Wide Web by thousands of Google computers.
-Essentially, the Googlebot crawls (searches) broad expanses of the Internet harvesting web page links creating a list of links.
+The web crawling, extraction and indexing process, as illustrated in Figure 5, shows Google's automated web crawler, or a computer program (aka spider or Googlebot), browsing, extracting, and indexing (organizing) content from the World Wide Web by thousands of Google computers.
+Essentially, tens of thousands of Googlebots crawl (search) broad expanses of the Internet harvesting web page links creating a list of links.
 The list of links are organized, indexed and then stored in databases.

-Figure 2.
+Figure 5.
 Web Crawling, Extraction, Organizing, and Indexing Process

-The query processor process, as depicted in Figure 3, shows that as a query is submitted, the Google web servers immediately sends the query to the index servers to determine the pages that contain the word(s) that match one or more query terms.
+The query processor process, as depicted in Figure 6, shows that as a query is submitted, the Google web servers immediately sends the query to the index servers to determine the pages that contain the word(s) that match one or more query terms.
 The query is then sent to the doc servers where the stored content is retrieved, and the search results immediately returned to the Google user.

-Figure 3.
+Figure 6.
 Query Processor Process